pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 Risks introducing bias towards white color in the model's learning process, especially if the background of the original images is not white.
 May cause loss of original intensity information, which could be important for certain tasks.
 In the context of analyzing PAS stained images of kidney glomerulus, the choice between zero padding and white padding should be made based on empirical evaluation and domain knowledge.
 If the background information in the images is irrelevant or noisy, white padding might be preferred to provide a consistent background for the model to learn from.
 However, if maintaining the original intensity distribution is crucial for your task, zero padding could be a better choice.

+In deep learning, it's common to use zero-padding, instead of white-padding, because it introduces minimal bias to the network during training.
+In many cases, zero-padding is a safe default, especially when the background does not carry critical information.

+However, for PAS (Periodic Acid-Schiff) stained histology images, where the color and intensity of the stain are important for features relevant to classification tasks such as detecting sclerotic glomeruli, it is often recommended to use constant-padding with a meaningful color.
+In this case, white-padding with the value '255' is a common choice.

+When working with histology images, it's important to consider the domain-specific characteristics of the images and the impact of preprocessing choices on the information content.
+Constant-padding with a value that respects the staining characteristics can help maintain the integrity of important features during the padding process.

+Hence, I chose to white-pad the images with the value '255' to make all images square before resizing to 128 and 224 pixel dimensions.

 Ultimately, it's recommended to experiment with both padding strategies and evaluate their performance on your specific deep learning task to determine which one works best for your dataset and model architecture.